JDENredden/jekyll/cv.md

 Produced and performed in several critical and financially successful productions for the Adelaide Fringe Festival since 2013 including _BankSA Best Magic Weekly Award_ in 2018 and 2019.
 Consultant on the 2012, 2013 and 2014 Australian tours of _The Illusionists_ and _The Naked Magicians_.
 Clients for corporate shows include; _Adelaide Fringe_, _Jack & Jones_, _HUSH Communications_, _The University of Adelaide_ among others.

+**Senior Operations Specialist at Apple**
+*Rundle Place.
+2014 - present.*

+In current role from 2017: oversees in-store inventory systems, facilities management, preservations, external relations, event planning, and all other operational tasks.

+Previously held positions with Apple:
+***Technical Specialist** at Apple Rundle Place.
+2015 – 2017;*
+***Specialist** at Apple Rundle Place.
+2014 – 2015.*

 **Creative Consultant at Carclew**
 *Adelaide, Australia.
 August 2019 - present.*